-On female plants, before formation of the flower begins, preflowers (technically called primordium) develop at the points where the branches meet the stem.
+On female plants, before the formation of the flower begins, pre-flowers (technically called primordium) develop at the points where the branches meet the stem.
 These sections are called nodes.
-Whereas male plants produce pollen sacs which hang in clusters, on female plants, preflowers produce the “calyx” which are designed to protect the plant’s reproductive organs.
+Whereas male plants produce pollen sacs that hang in clusters, on female plants, preflowers produce the “calyx” which are designed to protect the plant’s reproductive organs.

 Male “flowers” produce pollen, which when released, becomes airborne and fertilises female flowers.
 Once the female flower is fertilised it will produce seeds.

 The flowers of the female plants produce the highest concentration of trichomes.
 These trichomes produce cannabinoids such as THC and CBD along with aromatic terpenes.
 As the female flower matures, the trichomes will change colour – starting life milky white, they will gradually become amber coloured.

 In botanical terms cola is called “terminal bud”, though in common parlance it is more often referred to as the “bud site”.
 Cola grows only on female plants, and it is the part that looks like a tight cluster of bud.

 The term cola refers to any group of flowers tightly growing together, but growers often use “cola” to refer only to the “apical bud” found at the top of the plant.
 Despite the focus usually being exclusively on the apical bud, cola also grows in smaller clusters among lower branches.

 Cola is a complex component, containing the reproductive organs of the plant.